Thailand Food Guide – How to Eat and Order Like a Local Thai

 When you see a bunch of chickens hanging on a rack you’re at a khao mun gai shop…

-When you order khao mun gai a vendor may ask if you want a normal plate; tamada (ธรรมดา) or a special plate; phí-sèt พิเศษ).
+When you order Khao mun gai a vendor will ask if you want a normal plate; tamada (ธรรมดา) or a special plate; phí-sèt พิเศษ).

 Both come with a small bowl of chicken soup which certain shops may add MSG.
 A slice of chicken blood cake and sliced cucumbers are added to the plate.

-Customers can order fried chicken variation instead of poached chicken.
+Customers can order fried chicken variations instead of poached chicken.
 Or get a mix of both!

-Near where I live there’s a market where I think has the best khao man gai shop.
+Near where I live there’s a market, in my opinion, has one of the best khao man gai shops.
 It’s not easy to get to since it’s in the suburbs of Bangkok.

-But you can find a really good khao man gai shop in Huay Kwang district which is not far for tourists.
+But you can find a really good khao man gai shop in Huay Kwang district too which is not far from central Bangkok.

 Khao Mun Gai Mixed